tsvGithub/MERN_Todo_App/README-template.md

-# Frontend Mentor - Todo app solution
+# Frontend Mentor - MERN Todo app solution

-This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
+This is my MERN solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents